We Are Defiance: Live & Learn and break-up (2012–15)

 The band released a new single in January 2012 on iTunes, entitled "Day Late, Doller Short".
 From February 9 to March 1, We Are Defiance started a tour through the U.S. with This Romantic Tragedy and The Last of Our Kind, titled New Year to Fear Tour.
 A month later, the band went on The Walking Revival Tour, with The Great Commission headlining, and Serianna, Convictions, and Your Memorial supporting, from April 16 to May 13.
 On May 29, guitarist Andi Encinas stated he was parting from We Are Defiance on Facebook.
 The band released a new music video for "I'm Gonna Bury You Underground Eli" on June 1.
 In August, the band co-headlined the Drink Yourself To Sleep Tour with Us, From Outside, and with City Lights and To Each His Own supporting.
 A lyric video for "Sincerity" was released on September 28, and it was mentioned that the band were planning to record their following album later in 2012, with a projected release date of spring 2013.
 In December, Calzini stated that the delay for a new album's was due to producer Denney being in studio with his former band A Day to Remember, whose record took longer than intended for production.
 Calzini also stated that the band had recently brought in Evolve Management to aid the band in its future.

 At the beginning of 2013, the band joined the second leg of the 3rd annual A Metal Christmas & A Heavy New Year Tour, supporting Close to Home with The Overseer, One Year Later and From Atlantis.
 On February 14, 2013, the band premiered a lyric video for their new single, "Hurricane You".
 In May, it was announced that the band would record a new album with producers Andrew Wade and Denney at Diamond Studios.
 The album would be called Live & Learn, and planned to be released by Tragic Hero, with "Hurricane You" featuring on it.

-On April 3, 2015, the band called it quits due to personal reasons of each band member.
+On April 3, 2015, the band called it quits for personal reasons of each band member.